The Most Common Senior Travel Scams & How To Outsmart?

 You come home from running errands and grab the mail.
 In the stack, you see a postcard or “official” looking envelope declaring that you’ve won a luxurious trip to a fun and exotic location.

 In this scenario, you receive an intriguing email that invites you to visit a website.
-On the site page, you’ll be invited to fill out a form in order to be entered for a chance to win a free holiday to a popular destination like Florida, the Caribbean, or Mexico.
+The site page will invite you to fill out a form in order to enter for a chance to win a free holiday to a popular destination like Florida, the Caribbean, or Mexico.

-Why it’s a scam: Magically, when you fill out the form, you will then receive an email congratulating you on being a winner — and prompting you to call an 1800 number, at which point you will be asked to give your credit card number to “hold your spot” and claim your prize.
+Magically, when you fill out the form, you will then receive an email congratulating you on being a winner and prompting you to call an 1800 number, at which point you will be asked to give your credit card number to “hold your spot” and claim your prize.
 You will likely never hear from this company again after that phone call.

 How to avoid becoming a victim: Never, never, never give your credit card information over the phone unless you know the company you are dealing with (like your bank, or a company that you make purchases from often and know their track record).